Hong Kong Visas

 If you are an expat that is planning to stay in Hong Kong for more than 180 days, you would be taking up regular employment and would need a work visa to stay and work in the country.
 Though it is very tough to get the visa, having a confirmed offer of employment that is relevant to the academic or professional background would help you attain the visa easily.

-Moreover, the prospective employers would also have to convince the local authorities that their position would not be able to be filled by a local of Hong Kong.
+Moreover, prospective employers must convince local authorities that a Hong Kong local cannot fill their position.
 The same rules are there for a person changing a job.
 But if you have opened a company there with the help of an agency like Startupr, you would not need the drama of all this.

-All you need is to connect with the company and get your business opened while you can sit in your home country.
+You simply connect with the company, and they open your business while you remain in your home country.
 As soon as it is running, you can apply for the business visit visa whenever you want to check out the legal things or even move to Hong Kong for your business.

 As mentioned above, your passport has to be about six months valid or more from the date of the intended entry.
 The most common Hong Kong visas are: